Product images are provided for reference and may not represent the exact model, configuration, or included components.

 Overview

-The Speco H16HRLN is a 16-channel hybrid digital video recorder engineered for security integrators deploying mixed-technology surveillance infrastructure.
-This recorder accepts 8 hybrid channels (switchable between TVI analog or IP input) and 8 dedicated IP channels, providing flexibility for facilities transitioning from traditional analog systems or managing multi-protocol deployments.
-The NDAA-compliant design meets federal procurement requirements for government and sensitive-facility installations.
+The Speco H16HRLN is a 16-channel hybrid digital video recorder engineered for security integrators managing surveillance systems with mixed analog and IP camera infrastructure.
+The recorder accepts 8 hybrid channels (each switchable between TVI analog or IP input) and 8 dedicated IP channels, eliminating the need to operate separate analog and IP recorders during facility transitions.
+NDAA compliance qualifies the H16HRLN for federal, state, and critical-infrastructure procurement cycles, removing supply-chain certification barriers that can delay government and sensitive-facility projects.

 Key Features